Mystery House (film)

 Mystery House is a 1938 American mystery crime film directed by Noel M. Smith and starring Dick Purcell and Ann Sheridan as nurse Sarah Keate, and is based on the 1930 novel The Mystery of Hunting's End by Mignon G. Eberhart.
 Sheridan also played the same character in The Patient in Room 18, released in January 1938, while Aline MacMahon played her in While the Patient Slept in 1935.

+In the film, a banker announces that he has discovered an embezzlement scheme.
+He is murdered shortly after his announcement.
+His daughter assigns a private detective to investigate the case.
+But a series of murders begins, with the suspects being targeted.

 Plot

-At a hunting lodge retreat, banker Hubert Kingery (Eric Stanely) announces to five fellow officers that one of them has forged documents and embezzled $500,000.
+At a hunting lodge retreat, banker Hubert Kingery announces to five fellow officers that one of them has forged documents and embezzled $500,000.
 Before the evening is over, Kingery is shot dead and the police officially rule it a suicide.
-Kingery's daughter Gwen (Anne Nagel) does not agree and asks for help from her aunt's nurse, Sarah Keate (Ann Sheridan), who suggests her detective boyfriend, Lance O'Leary (Dick Purcell), for the case.
+Kingery's daughter Gwen does not agree and asks for help from her aunt's nurse, Sarah Keate who suggests her detective boyfriend, Lance O'Leary, for the case.
 O'Leary has all of the suspects return to the lodge and begins his investigation.
 Stuck in the snowbound shelter, the suspects and victims begin to pile up.

+Gwen invites everyone who was present the evening of her father's death to spend a weekend in the country.
+Shortly after the guests leave for an afternoon of hunting, Helen Page dies in what seems to be another suicide.
+Helen's husband, Joe, had recently asked for a divorce to marry another woman.
+Lance investigates and learns that Helen was strangled and was shot after her death to make it look like suicide.
+Gwen visits Gerald Frawley in his room.
+After she leaves, Gerald removes his toupee and is shot just as Kingery was.
+Sarah finds a letter Gerald wrote to Gwen, stating that the "key" is in his toupee.